-The community based health insurance scheme (CBHIS) which is a non-profit health insurance programme for a cohesive group of households/individuals or occupation based groups, formed on the basis of ethics of mutual aid and the collective pooling of health risks in which members take part in its management [6, 7].
-The CBHIS is one of the Informal sector health insurance programmes of the National Health Insurance Scheme which was established by Act 35 of the 1999 of the Nigerian constitution.
-The scheme operates on the principal aim to reduce the high dependency on out-of-pocket (OOP) payments which accounts for more than 65% of all health expenditures in the form of user charges and co-payments, which disproportionately affect the poorest in society and has been recognized as an important tool for making health care affordable among the poorest [8, 9, 10].
+In recent years there has been a trend for many developing countries to move towards a new or expanded role for various forms of health insurance schemes as a form of health care financing in order to attain universal coverage and Nigeria is not excluded (Wagstaff, 2010).
+The community based health insurance scheme (CBHIS) which is a non-profit health insurance programme for a cohesive group of households/individuals or occupation based groups, formed on the basis of ethics of mutual aid and the collective pooling of health risks in which members take part in its management (Carrin et al., 2005; Kamau and Njiru, 2014).
+The scheme operates on the principal aim to reduce the high dependency on out-of-pocket (OOP) payments which accounts for more than 65% of all health expenditures in the form of user charges and copayments, which disproportionately affect the poorest in society and has been recognized as an important tool for making health care affordable among the poorest.
+(McIntyre et al., 2008; Sapehri et al., 2006; Jutting, 2001).